flutter/website/src/docs/resources/faq.md

 ### How is _hot reload_ different from _hot restart_?

 Hot reload works by injecting updated source code files into the running Dart VM (Virtual Machine).
-This includes not only adding new classes, but also adding methods and fields to existing classes, and changing existing functions.
+This doesn't only add new classes, but also adds methods and fields to existing classes, and changes existing functions.
 Hot restart resets the state to the app's initial state.

 For more information, see [Hot reload][].